ING: What companies and investors should know about COP28

 COP28 will focus on ramping up efforts and investment in climate mitigation, adaptation and loss and damage control.
 It's now crucial that companies and investors invest in clean technologies, harness climate finance opportunities and contribute to systems change.
-Moving forward, they can expect more policy support – but also more policy dilemmas
+Moving forward, they can expect more policy support – but also more policy dilemmas.

 COP déjà vu?